antares72/yt-dlp-gui/README.md

 ## Installation

 1. Go to the [Releases](../../releases) page.
-2. Download the latest `ytdlp-gui.exe`.
+2. Download the latest `yt-dlp-gui.exe`.
 3. Run it — no installation or extra setup required.
 Everything needed (including FFmpeg) is bundled inside.

 > Windows may show a SmartScreen warning for unrecognized publishers on first run.
 Click **More info → Run anyway** to proceed.